-Sport and leisure
+Sport and Leisure

 Far from being the gentle, environmentally-friendly pastime that it is made out to be, angling causes suffering not only to individual fish, but also to birds and other wildlife.

 The Farm Animal Welfare Council (FAWC) acknowledges that fish experience fear, stress and pain when removed from water, and that the physiological mechanisms in fish for experiencing pain are very similar to those in mammals.

 Zoos claim to be acting on behalf of the animals they keep, but studies show that animals in captivity have a much poorer quality of life than their wild counterparts.
 They often exhibit abnormal behaviour, brought on by a lack of freedom and disruption of their normal social interactions.
 For more information on this topic, please visit the Freedom for Animals website.